 Visit the research section of your hospital or care provider’s website.

 Visit the INVOLVE website – part of the National Institute of Health Research (NIHR) which specialises in supporting greater public involvement in research.

 Clinical Research Network

 Use your local research network, e.g. the Clinical Research Network – West of England.

-Visit NHS Choices to understand more about clinical and medical trials and which studies are recruiting.
+Visit the NHS website to understand more about clinical and medical trials and which studies are recruiting.